-How It Feels When Your Dad Is Arrested for Trafficking Heroin in Thailand
+How it Feels When Your Dad Is Arrested for Trafficking Heroin in Thailand

 Videos by VICE

 How do you tell your child that his dad is a bad man, locked away rotting in a Thai prison?
-Mom tried but I manufactured this image of a heroic alpha male in my mind while he was absent.
+Mum tried but I manufactured this image of a heroic alpha male in my mind while he was absent.
 Then one day I saw my father on TV and finally faced the truth, but couldn’t process it.
-When my mom told he was never coming home I suffered a nervous breakdown.
+When Mum told he was never coming home I suffered a nervous breakdown.
 I was only nine years old.

 This set forth a mental condition known as OTD: obsessive thought disorder.
 I was stuck in a tortuous loop of destructive thoughts.
 I wasn’t expected to recover or at least grow to be healthy.
 Not only was my father lost, I was too.